anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 A standard for a network-wide application or ecosystem profile, that integrates the Join Proxy functionality as defined in this document, MAY specify the use of any of these three options.
-It is expected that most deployments of constrained Join Proxies will be in the context of such standards and that these standards will be able to pick either option 2 or 3 based on considerations such as those in {{jp-comparison}}.
+It is expected that most deployments of Join Proxies will be in the context of such standards and that these standards will be able to pick either option 2 or 3 based on considerations such as those in {{jp-comparison}}.

 A Join Proxy that is not adhering to such an additional standard MUST implement both modes (option 1).